 Don't call them Super Earths

-"Planets slightly larger than Earth were previously thought to be large spheres of metal and rock, like enlarged versions of Earth, and that's why we called them super-Earths," Benneke explained.
-'We have now shown that these twin planets, Kepler-138c ed, are very different in nature: a large part of their total volume is probably composed of water.
-This is the first time we have observed planets that can be identified with certainty as aquatic worlds. ".
+“Planets slightly larger than Earth were previously thought to be large balls of metal and rock, like enlarged versions of Earth, and that's why we called them super-Earths,” Benneke explained.
+“We have now shown that these two twin planets, Kepler-138c and ed, are very different in nature: a large part of their total volume is probably composed of water.
+This is the first time we have observed planets that can be positively identified as water worlds."

 What kind of water?
-It could be liquid and under high pressure, or even in a state called "supercritical fluid" which occurs at extreme pressures.
+It could be liquid and at high pressure, or even in a state called “supercritical fluid” that occurs at extreme pressures.
 It will take the space telescope James Webb of NASA to confirm these theories.
 Another planet, TOI-1452bmay also have an ocean of liquid water on its surface, but that too will require further investigation.

 Our ability to detect and analyze planets far from their stars is growing rapidly, opening up the possibility of discovering more worlds like Kepler-138c and d.
 And soon, but this is a completely personal belief, the clear evidence of life outside our planet.